 A predetermined field that uses specific criteria to capture data from leads and customers.
 Within marketing automation software, custom activities trigger journeys based on the behavior and actions a customer takes with a website, web page, email or SMS.

-Software that collects and organizes customer data from a range of different touch points on a customers’ digital journey.
+Software that collects and organizes customer data from a range of different touch points on a customers’ digital journey into one platform.
 This real-time data creates individual, centralized customer profiles, and then saves its very own copy of this data.

 The data can be further segmented in an unlimited number of ways, and these segments can be used to develop personalized marketing campaigns.